PATA-hanke-Spring-2025/Agent-based-Model-Basics/readme.md

 | MAINTAINING | 0	        | 0		     | 0         | 0           | 0.3     | 	0.7        |

 but the number of states and their names in the sates file must be the same in the matrix file.
+When you create your files, write the path to these files in this coding line: agent = SellerAgent(r"your PATH TO FILE", r"your PATH TO FILE") agent.load_data()